Research Areas of Interest

 Program Development, Education and Training Research

-Faculty at the department are engaged in understanding the factors and challenges involved in implementing new programs as well as in evaluating the impact of existing education and training endeavors aimed at developing strategies to enhance the learning experience of our trainees as well as examining the effectiveness of educational services provided for our patients.
+Faculty at the department are engaged in understanding the factors and challenges involved in implementing new programs as well as in evaluating the impact of existing education and training endeavors aimed at developing strategies to enhance the learning experience of trainees as well as examining the effectiveness of educational services provided for patients.

 Research into the Social Determinants of Health (SDoH)

-The Penn State Health’s Community Health Needs Assessment (CHNA) identified three pressing health issues that impact residents of the communities we serve, one of which is behavioral health – mental health and substance use disorders.
+Penn State Health’s Community Health Needs Assessment identified three pressing health issues that impact residents of the communities Penn State Health serves, one of which is behavioral health – mental health and substance use disorders.
 Addressing access to care and social determinants of health were identified as cross-cutting strategies needed to improve health outcomes across all three priority areas.
 The department of Psychiatry and Behavioral Health is committed to addressing these disparities and faculty are conducting research in an effort to collect patient-level information in social determinants of health, the social and environmental conditions that affect access to care.
-Inter-departmental collaborations include developing an SDoH assessment tool tailored for Penn State Health’s electronic medical record (EMR) that will enable standardized SDoH data collection across the health system’s clinical practice sites, identifying factors that impede as well as those that support patient-provider willingness to communicate sensitive social influence information during clinical encounter, and outlining the intensity and variability of community participation of adults with autism spectrum disorder.
+Inter-departmental collaborations include developing an SDoH assessment tool tailored for Penn State Health’s electronic medical record that will enable standardized SDoH data collection across the health system’s clinical practice sites, identifying factors that impede as well as those that support patient-provider willingness to communicate sensitive social influence information during clinical encounter, and outlining the intensity and variability of community participation of adults with autism spectrum disorder.

 Overall research goals of the Sleep Research & Treatment Center currently focus on advancing the understanding of the diagnosis, phenotyping, developmental course, sequelae and treatment of sleep disorders such as insomnia and sleep apnea as well as sleep health dimensions such as short sleep duration, sleep variability, circadian misalignment or excessive daytime sleepiness commonly associated with sleep disorders but also independent contributors to adverse health outcomes.
 Research is specifically focused on how sleep and circadian disturbances impact children, adolescents and adults in terms of cardiometabolic health, brain health and behavioral health.
 Another interest of the group is the phenotype-matching of evidence-based treatments to improve sleep, alertness and long-term health outcomes.
 The group has an ongoing collaboration with researchers in Public Health Sciences, at University Park and the Heart and Vascular Institute.